Netatalk/netatalk/doc/manpages/man1/afptest.1.md

 They're broadly divided into conformance tests, benchmarking, and helpers.

 Most of the tools in the *afptest* family follow the same general usage pattern and parameters.
-You set the AFP protocol revision (**-1** through **-7**), then the address and credentials of the host to test (which can be localhost).
-Some tests require a second user and second volume to be define.
+You set the AFP protocol version (**-1** through **-7**), then the address and credentials of the host to test (which can be localhost).
+Some tests require a second user and second volume to be defined.
 Yet another set of tests must be run from localhost, and the local path to the volume under test to be provided.
 Single tests or test sections can be executed with the **-f** option.
 Available tests can be listed with the **-l** option.

-Please refer to the helptext of each tool for the precise use of each option.
+Please refer to the helptext of each tool for the precise use of its options.

 ## Return codes